universe-builders/universe-builders.github.io/void-survivors/design-direction.md

 All abilities and attacks, from friends or enemies, will be telegraphed to allow the players to react to it.
 Players are able to get out of the way of enemy attacks and ensure they take advantage of any team mates abilities (eg a heal).

 ### 💪 Rapid Progression and ability unlocks
-At the start of each session, a character is at level 1 and can rapidly climb to a maximum level of 10 during a 15 minute session.
-Each level provides one new ability, chosen from a set of five random abilities.
-Players will all level up at the same time and will see the abilities other players choose, so they can strategize to choose the same abilities or have a mixture of abilities on the team.
+At the start of each session, a character has only the default abilities and gains new abilities rapidly over a 15 minute session.
+Each minute or so, chosen from a set of three random abilities.
+Players of each class will be given the same ability choices, and will see the abilities other players choose, so they can tactically to choose the same abilities or have a mixture of abilities on the team.

 ### 🙏 Stacked abilities
 When a player uses an ability, such as an area based heal, other players will have the opportunity to stack their ability on top of it.
 This allows for stronger abilities that are only possible with numerous collaborating team mates.
 For example, an area based heal that has numerous stacks will have a wider area of effect and healing potency.

+These mechanics reinforce

+* Leader is larger and more powerful proportional to their team size
+  * Neuroticism for streamers
+* Statues for tracking progression
+*

 ----